benjamminj/portfolio/src/posts/giving-up-control-to-your-tools.md

 ---
 title: Tools like Prettier ask us to give up control
-description: Many of us are passionate about the code we write—and there's nothing wrong about that!
-However, this passion often results in us holding on tightly to our idea of what "looks good" or "looks bad".
-Using a formatter for any team project turns this conversation about style into a one-time decision—which formatter shall you choose, and how shall you configure it.
+description: There's nothing wrong about caring about code formatting!
+Using a formatter requires that we give up fine-grained control and let our tools do the heavy lifting.
 draft: false
 date: 2019-03-01
 image: